Graduate Student Survey Results

 2019 Graduate Student Survey

-- Doctoral Student Feedback on Teaching Preparation, 2019 Graduate Student Survey
+- Results: Doctoral Student Feedback on Teaching Preparation, 2019 Graduate Student Survey

 2017 Graduate Student Survey

-- PhD students' Challenges in Developing Writing Expertise (infographic)
+- Results: PhD Students' Challenges in Developing Writing Expertise (infographic)

-- Humanities PhD students' Challenges in Developing Writing Expertise (infographic)
+- Results: Humanities PhD Students' Challenges in Developing Writing Expertise (infographic)

-- Physical & Biological Sciences PhD students' Challenges in Developing Writing Expertise (infographic)
+- Results: Physical & Biological Sciences PhD Students' Challenges in Developing Writing Expertise

-- Social Sciences PhD students' Challenges in Developing Writing Expertise (infographic)
+- Results: Social Sciences PhD Students' Challenges in Developing Writing Expertise (infographic)

-- School of Engineering PhD students' Challenges in Developing Writing Expertise (infographic)
+- Results: Engineering PhD Students' Challenges in Developing Writing Expertise (infographic)

 2015 Graduate Student Survey